Albert's lyrebird: Voice

 Both this species and the superb lyrebird have powerful, flexible voices and use a mixture of their own calls and mimicry of other species in long unbroken passages of song.
 In comparison to the superb lyrebird, the Albert's lyrebird limits its mimicry to a smaller range of species, with the green catbird and satin bowerbird featuring strongly in its imitations, as well as whipbirds and rosellas.

 The voice can create sounds at one moment deep and resonant, switch to high thin squeaks and trills, then change again to harsh noises.
 Some of the passages of song begin with a soft, mellow sound that rises clearer and louder, which has been likened to the howl of a dingo.
 The Albert's lyrebird's own song shows geographic variation, and different populations can be distinguished by this variation in song.

 The mimicry is arranged into sequences that are repeated with only moderate variations.
 The males learn these sequences from other lyrebirds through social transmission, so that males within a location share the same sequence of mimetic songs.

 The males call for many hours a day during the peak of the winter breeding season and are quiet at other times.
 In alarm, the birds give a shrill shriek.
-Even when calling strongly, this shy and elusive species is not easily sighted in the dense tangled vegetation of its habitat with dim light and the birds notoriously wary.
+Even when calling strongly, this shy and elusive species is not easily sighted in the dense tangled vegetation of its habitat, where the light is dim and the birds are wary.